shead-custom-design/pipecat/docs/index.rst

 ========

 Welcome to Pipecat ... elegant, flexible data logging in Python for connected sensors and instruments.
-Use Pipecat to log data from your battery charger, GPS, car, smart device gyros, and more!
+Use Pipecat to log data from battery chargers, GPS, automobiles, gyros, weather, and more!

 Documentation
 =============